 She crowed, loved being able to pinch me from afar.
 "You and every other woman in the neighborhood."

 I was alone on the porch that afternoon when the paper came.
-The heat had passed in that one sweltering hurrah, without thunder or storm.
+The heat had passed in one sweltering hurrah, without thunder or storm.
 The sky was now a hard, polished blue laced with shirred bands of cirrus clouds.
 The air was cool and still.
-I was content with my life, and hopeful: I had seen my lover; he'd spoken the word "love" in my presence and had promised we would meet again as we had that day; he'd told me that our time together was the fulfillment of a long-held desire.
+I was content with my life, and hopeful: I had seen my lover; he'd spoken the word "love" in my presence and had promised we would meet again as we had that day; he'd told me our time together was the fulfillment of a long-held desire.
 With the elimination of a few key persons, which could be achieved mentally, this was the stuff of high romance.
 The only nagging concern I had was Roberta, the witness.
 The pathological liar.

 The pathological truth-teller.

 She was there, like an aching tooth that bothered only when you bit down.
 I relaxed my jaw.

 When I opened the paper there on the porch among the red and pink geraniums and the hanging begonias, my white sweater on my lap, I saw the headline and the picture: GIRL MISSING SINCE SATURDAY TRIP TO PEAK'S. Girl missing.
 Girl missing.
 I clenched my jaw and felt the pain of her.
 My first thought, my first crazy thought was, "Who is she telling in the place where she's missing?
 Do they talk in the place where she's gone?"